Prediction with eventual almost sure guarantees: Characterization of -predictability

-or else we would not be able to universally attest to rationality with confidence $1-\eta$ using a bounded number of samples.
+or else we would not be able to universally attest to rationality with confidence $\ge 1-\eta$ using a bounded number of samples.
+See Lemma~\ref{coverl2} for a formal proof.

 Suppose we want $\mathcal{S}$ to contain all rational numbers in $[0,1]$.
-Then it follows (see Lemma~\ref{coverl2} in Appendix~\ref{techlem}) that the subset of irrational numbers of $\mathcal{S}_k$ must be nowhere dense.
-Therefore, the set of irrationals in $\mathcal{S}$ is meager or Baire first category set~\cite{}, completing the result in~\cite{koplowitz1995cover}.
+Then it follows (see Lemma~\ref{coverl3}) that the subset of irrational numbers of $\mathcal{S}_k$ must be nowhere dense.
+Therefore, the set of irrationals in $\mathcal{S}$ is a meager or Baire first category set~\cite[Chapter 2.1]{rudin2006functional}, proving~\cite[Theorem 2]{koplowitz1995cover}. \end{example}

-We can show that theorem~\ref{main1b} naturally implies most of the results in~\citep{dembo1994topological} as well.
-We also showed that the open question asked in~\citep{dembo1994topological} holds when we have some continuity condition on the predictor.
-The detailed analysis are left in appendix~\ref{alternat}.